Battle Born Injury Lawyers | December 29, 2022 | Personal Injury

 A personal injury claim arises when another party causes you harm because of negligence, an intentional tort, or strict liability.
 As the personal injury victim, you have the burden of proving the other party caused your injury before you can recover compensation for damages.

-Our Las Vegas personal injury lawyers answer many questions when meeting with clients, as we offer free consultations to discuss their cases.
+The Las Vegas personal injury lawyers at Battle Born Injury Lawyers answer many questions when meeting with clients, as we offer free consultations to discuss their cases.
 As a result, we receive questions about several myths about personal injury settlements and cases.
 Below are some of the most common personal injury myths we hear.

 Personal Injury Myth Number 1: Being Partially To Blame for an Accident Means You Cannot Recover Compensation for Injuries